 - are not pregnant, and there is no chance you may be

-If you fit the points in the list above, then you can place an order for thrush treatment with us online.
+If you fit the points in the list above, then you can request thrush treatment with us online.
 The process is quick and easy – just follow these simple steps:

 - Fill out a short online assessment about your health and lifestyle

-- If your order is right for you, then it can be posted to your preferred address or you can collect it from a local post office instead
+- If your selected treatment is right for you, then it can be posted to your preferred address or you can collect it from a local Post Office instead

 Common side effects of thrush treatment